Sakurairinaqwq/GameExtractor/README.md

 Game Extractor requires you to have Java Runtime Environment 8.0 (or 1.8) or later installed on your computer.
 This is a free download from http://www.java.com

-If you are using Java version 10 or newer, you will need to install the JavaFX libraries as well, as they are no longer part of the JRE.
-These are available from https://openjfx.io/ and will need to be on your classpath (or in the main Game Extractor directory).
+If you are using Java version 11 or newer, we have included the JavaFX libraries which should be suitable for most Windows users.
+There is a new executable *GameExtractor_javafx.exe* to force the use of the included JavaFX libraries.

 We maintain the project using Eclipse.
 You should be able to download the repository, and import it into Eclipse via the menu path File -- Open Projects from File System.
 The main entry point